lisp-docs/cl-language-reference/docs/chap-9/j-c-dictionary/_definecondition.md

-(format stream "The machine ~A is not available."
+(format stream "The machine &#126;A is not available."